maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "01-08" >}}
-  {{< description "Introduction to the course and accessing course data" "Introductions and the weekly schedule of topics.
-I'll briefly talk about git and plead with you to watch last year's lecture and read on git workflows (we won't have time to cover it this year; MLK week might be a good time for this).
-We'll then spend the rest of the day working on (a) connecting to a remote course data repository, and (b) making queries to get the data you want." >}}
+  {{< description "Introduction to the course and Github Repos" "Introductions and the weekly schedule of topics.
+I'll briefly talk about git and plead with you to watch a recorded lecture and read on git workflows.
+We'll then spend the rest of the day working on our first lab that includes (a) connecting to a remote course data repository, and (b) making queries to get the data you want." >}}
   {{< wrap >}}
 {{< slides "w1" >}}
 {{< /wrap >}}